sungyeonu/sungyeonu/README.md

 ### Hi there 👋

-My name is Sungyeon, a student based in Philadelphia
+My name is Sungyeon, a collegee student based in Philadelphia.
-- 🌱 I’m currently learning AI and full stack development!
+- 🌱 My concentrations are in AI and full stack development!

 <!--
 **sungyeonu/sungyeonu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.